siriinthira/finalProject/README.md

 # SkillsX
 SkillsX is an app prototype that combines networking, knowledge-sharing, and personal growth into one seamless experience.

+🚀 **Project Goals (Product/Business-Focused)**

+These goals guide what the product aims to achieve in the market and for its users.

+Foster meaningful professional and skill-based relationships

+Build a community that helps users connect with people who truly align with their goals and values.

+Bridge the mentorship gap for students and early-career professionals

+Make it easy for emerging talent to connect with experienced mentors.

+Create a trusted space for self-improvement and feedback

+Support users in developing soft skills and self-awareness through peer feedback.

+Enable continuous personal growth through skill tracking

+Encourage users to keep profiles updated and reflect on their progress.

+Differentiate from traditional networking apps

+Provide real value through relevance, interaction quality, and discovery of non-mainstream skills.

+Leverage AI (e.g., Cosine Similarity) to improve user experience

+Use intelligent matching to surface meaningful connections without overwhelming the user.

 # 🧑‍🤝‍🧑 How it Works: